agforero/FTFramework/README.md

 `./scraper.py http://www.fortran-2000.com/rank/index.html http://www.fortran-2000.com/rank/ .f90`

-In this example, `http://www.fortran-2000.com/rank/` is used as the second argument because every FORTRAN file on the page is located at `http://www.fortran-2000.com/rank/<FILE.f90>`.
+In this example, `http://www.fortran-2000.com/rank/` is used as the second argument because every Fortran file on the page is located at `http://www.fortran-2000.com/rank/<FILE.f90>`.

-Though not all of these need a scraper, other websites one might pull FORTRAN files from include:
+Though not all of these need a scraper, other websites one might pull Fortran files from include:
 - http://jean-pierre.moreau.pagesperso-orange.fr/f_function2.html
 - http://www.fortran-2000.com/rank/index.html
 - https://naif.jpl.nasa.gov/naif/toolkit_FORTRAN.html